-The following tables are intended to assist you in understanding the costs and expenses that an investor in the common stock of Newtek NY and Newtek MD bears directly or indirectly and Newtek MD's costs and expenses that are expected to be incurred in the first year following the Reincorporation Transaction, but are not applicable to the Reincorporation Transaction.
+The following tables are intended to assist you in understanding the costs and expenses that an investor in the common stock of Newtek NY and Newtek MD bears directly or indirectly and Newtek MD's costs and expenses that are expected to be incurred in the first year following the Reincorporation Transaction based on the expenses incurred during the fiscal year ended December 31, 2013, but are not applicable to the Reincorporation Transaction.
+The cost of the Reincorporation Transaction will be borne by the Company's stockholders.
 Newtek NY and Newtek MD caution you that some of the percentages indicated in the table below are estimates and may vary.
-Except where the context suggests otherwise, whenever this document contains a reference to fees or expenses paid or to be paid by "you," "Newtek NY" or "Newtek MD," stockholders will indirectly bear such fees or expenses as investors in Newtek MD and Newtek MD and Newtek NY caution you that some of the percentages indicated in the table below are estimates and may vary.
+Except where the context suggests otherwise, whenever this document contains a reference to fees or expenses paid or to be paid by "you," "Newtek NY" or "Newtek MD," stockholders will indirectly bear such fees or expenses as investors in Newtek NY or Newtek MD, as applicable.
+Newtek MD and Newtek NY caution you that some of the percentages indicated in the table below are estimates and may vary.

-Newtek MD Newtek NY Pro Forma Combined(1)
+Newtek MD(1) Newtek NY Newtek MD Pro Forma(2)

 Stockholder transaction expenses (as a percentage of offering

 price)

-Sales load paid by Newtek NY -(1) -(1) -(1)
+Sales load paid by Newtek NY -(2) -(2) -(2)

 Offering expenses borne by Newtek MD and

-Newtek NY -(1) -(1) -(1)
+Newtek NY 0.43%(3) -(3) -(3)

-Dividend reinvestment plan expenses -(2)
+Dividend reinvestment plan expenses -(4)

 Total stockholder transaction expenses paid by Newtek MD and

+Newtek NY 0.43%

-Newtek NY
+Newtek MD Newtek NY Newtek MD Pro Forma(2)

-Newtek MD Newtek NY Pro Forma Combined(1) Estimated annual expenses (as a percentage of net assets attributable to common shares):(3)(4) Operating expenses 162.91% 31.04% Interest payments on borrowed funds(5) 7.61% 6.63% Other expenses(6) 0.00% 0.00% Acquired fund fees and expenses(7) 0.00% 0.00% Total annual expenses (estimated)(8) 170.52% 37.67%
+Estimated annual expenses (as a percentage of net assets

+attributable to common shares):(5)(6)

+Operating expenses 44.91% 155.54% 15.43%

+Interest payments on borrowed funds(7) 7.28% 3.09%

+Other expenses(8) 91.11% 0.00% 0.22%

+Total annual expenses (estimated)(9)(10) 136.02% 162.82% 18.74%